zhengchangsulab/A-genome-assebmly-and-annotation-pipeline/README.md

 # A-genome-assebmly-and-annotation-pipeline
-A pipeline for assembling and annotating vertebrate genomes using Illumina short reads, PacBio or Nanopore long reads and HiC data
+A pipeline for assembling and annotating vertebrate genomes using Illumina short reads, PacBio or Nanopore long reads and HiC data.

 # Installation